alloy-rs/book/vocs/docs/pages/guides/wrapping-a-provider.md

 # Wrapping a Provider

+A common pattern is to create abstractions over the `Provider` type to add additional functionality or to bake in a more user-friendly API on top.
+The goal of this is to have the more verbose part API or error handling done under the hood.

+For example, creating a `Deployer` struct that ingests the `Provider` and the bytecode to deploy contracts and interact with them.
+More on this in the example snippets below.

-There are multiple ways in which a provider can be wrapped.
+There are multiple ways in which a provider can be wrapped:

 1. Using the `P: Provider`.
 2. Wrapping the `DynProvider` when you're okay with erasing the type information.